ztec/ztec/README.md

 Hello you !

 You end up here for some reason, thank you.
-This git is like my CV but in better.
-I hope you'll find information you were looking for.
+This git repository is like my CV.
+I hope you'll find the information you were looking for.
 If you were looking for nothing, feel free to make yourself comfortable.

 ----------
-All my CV in your favorites languages/format
+All my CV in your favorites format

 * [markdown](/CV.md)
-* ~~javaScript~~
-* ~~HTML-CSS~~
-* ~~php~~
 * ~~pdf~~
 * ~~word~~